 Bit/Field Name Туре Reset Description 31 reserved RO 0 Reserved bits return an indeterminate value, and should never be changed.
 30:28 VER RO 0 This field defines the version of the DID0 register format: 0=Register version for the Stellaris microcontrollers 27:16 reserved RO 0 Reserved bits return an indeterminate value, and should never be changed.
 15:8 MAJOR RO - This field specifies the major revision number of the device.
 The major revision number is indicated in the part number as a letter (A for first revision, B for second, and so on).
 This field is encoded as follows: 0: Revision A (initial device) 1: Revision B (first revision) and so on.
 7:0 MINOR RO - This field specifies the minor revision number of the device.
-This field is numeric and is encoded as follows: 0: No changes.
-Major revision was most recent update.
+This field is numeric and is encoded as follows: 0: No changes Major revision was most recent undate and so on.

-- 1: One interconnect change made since last major revision update. - 2: Two interconnect changes made since last major revision update.
+- 0: No changes.
+Major revision was most recent update. - 1: One interconnect change made since last major revision update. - 2: Two interconnect changes made since last major revision update.